JeanCarletta/HeatHack-Leaders-Guide/_build/html/_sources/role-of-engineer.md

 In this programme, the group leader manages the "social" side of the group - organising sessions, introducing topics that the group needs to talk about, and liaising with the property management.

-The engineers take charge of the technical exercises, some work between sessions that makes use of technical information, and asking any questions of our expert advisers or of the network of volunteers, some of whom are very experienced building services engineers.
+The engineers take charge of the technical input, some work between sessions that makes use of technical information, and asking any questions of our expert advisers or of the network of volunteers, some of whom are very experienced building services engineers.
 It's useful if they also take on a little of the "social" work, for instance, keeping an eye on the time during the parts of the session they are not leading, writing down anything the group needs to all be able to see, and so on.

 <!--
 ```{image} TODO.jpg